Walking vigil at Lions Park shines light on domestic violence - Los Angeles Times

 To kick off the event, Mayor John Stephens, Councilwoman Arlis Reynolds and Police Chief Ron Lawrence issued a proclamation marking October as Domestic Violence Awareness Month alongside Maricela Rios-Faust, chief executive officer of Human Options.
 The nonprofit began hosting the vigil in 2022 and provides financial and legal aid, access to shelter and other forms of support to people who have endured domestic violence.

 They joined attendees bearing purple LED candles as they meditated on experiences shared by relationship violence survivors.
 Their stories were posted on boards arranged on a path surrounding the lawn in front of the Donald Dungan Library.
-A soft lavender glow from paper luminaries lit the path before them.
+A soft lavender glow from paper luminaries lit the way before them.

 Advertisement